GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-website-directory.md

 Or, the keywords tag could be used in such a creative manner like this:  `<meta name='keywords' content='agency:Deparment_of_Agriculture, bureau:Economic_Research_Service'>`

 Note [this list](https://gist.github.com/whitingx/3840905) of other common tags as well as [the results of a March 2024 analysis](https://github.com/GSA/site-scanning/issues/869#issuecomment-2009879132) to see which metatags are already used by agencies and how widely they've been adopted.
 For instance, only 0.17% of federal websites currently use the owner tag and 11.45% use the keyword tag.

+Regardless of which tag is used and how, the Site Scanning program could scan this information, aggregating it into a unified dataset as a result.